Db2-DTE-POC/wxddemo/docs/wxd-startwatsonx.md

 # System Overview

-The IBM watsonx.data system is running on a virtual machine with the following resources:
+The watsonx.data system is running on a virtual machine with the following resources:

    * 4 vCPUs
    * 16Gb of memory